Coral

 Art & Documentary

-CORAL plunges you into the fragile world of coral reefs, highlighting the harmony between man and nature: a message that is both urgent and full of hope.
+CORAIL immerses you in the fragile world of coral reefs and highlights the harmony between humans and nature: a message that is both urgent and full of hope.

-“Its inhabitants arefrom sea nomadic populations.
-They settled down at the end of the Second World War.
-This village of750 inhabitants depend solely on fishing, their food sovereignty is essential to their survival.
-The fishing profession is considered one of the most dangerous in the world.”
+They settled down at the end of World War II.
+This village of 750 inhabitants depends solely on fishing; their food sovereignty is essential to their survival.
+Fishing is considered one of the most dangerous professions in the world.

-“I meet the inhabitants of this villagesince 2013.
-I go there every year for several consecutive months, the opportunity to continue the implementation of a marine conservation and coral reef protection program (through the association Coral Guardianwhich I co-founded in 2012).
-After taking the time to get to know them, I was able to enter into their daily lives and participate inancestral activities, like fishing.
-I feel particularly grateful to them, to the immense wealth that they were able to share with me.
-Having allowed me to enter their lives, granted their friendship and communicated their joy of living is a most precious human adventure.”
+"I have been meeting the inhabitants of this village since 2013.
+I go there every year for several consecutive months, an opportunity to continue the implementation of a marine conservation and coral reef protection program (through the Coral Guardian association that I co-founded in 2012).
+After taking the time to get to know them, I was able to enter their daily lives and participate in ancestral activities, such as fishing.
+I am particularly grateful to them for the immense richness they have been able to share with me.
+Allowing me to enter their lives, to offer them their friendship and to share their joy of living with them is a most precious human adventure."

 - Coral -